-- The purchase price: this is, quite simply, what they are offering to pay for your home. - Expiration of the offer: how long their offer is good for.
-Typically one or two days. - Initial deposit and second deposit: the initial deposit is a good-faith escrow deposit the buyer puts down while waiting for mortgage approval. - Required home inspection: the buyer is entitled to have your home checked for defects.
+U The purchase price: this is, quite simply, what they are offering to pay for your home. \square Expiration of the offer: how long their offer is good for.
+Typically one or two days. ☐ Initial deposit and second deposit: the initial deposit is a good-faith escrow deposit the buyer puts down while waiting for mortgage approval. ☐ Required home inspection: the buyer is entitled to have your home checked for defects.
 They will note whether you are expected to address any issues that come up in inspection.
-This is important to note

-- because something always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
-You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to validate the value of your home. - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A time frame for the loan closing date: usually 30 to 60 days

-What a counter-offer looks like?

-If a homebuyer comes in below your asking price, if you receive multiple offers, or if the buyer asks you to complete certain renovations as part of the sale, there is definitely room to negotiate.
+This is important to note because something always comes up during the inspection, so be prepared. ☐ Warranties: the buyer will want to make sure the property is yours to sell.
+You will need to show your title to the home. ☐ An appraisal: lenders typically require a licensed appraiser to validate the value of your home. ☐ Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) ☐ A time frame for the loan closing date: usually 30 to 60 days W hat a counter-offer looks like? home buyer comes in below your asking price, if you receive multiple offers, or if the buyer asks you to nplete certain renovations as part of the sale, there is definitely room to negotiate.
+UUI inplace certain removations as part of the saic, there is definitely room to negotiate.
 It is important to have an experienced agent on hand for this.
 Many listing agents are trained specifically in negotiation tactics, ensuring that you will walk away from the deal with as much home equity as possible.
-There are a few different ways to counter an offer-always after having discussed with your listing agent:

-- You can meet the buyer halfway, but you are under no obligation to, especially if it is a low offer.
-Maybe you can go down \$1,000 to appease them, or even counter with your original listing price if you think your home was priced fairly. - You can reject their offer completely.
+There are a few different ways to counter an offer-always after having discussed with your listing agent: \square You can meet the buyer halfway ,but you are under no obligation to, especially if it is a low offer.
+Maybe you can go down \$1,000 to appease them, or even counter with your original listing price if you think your home was priced fairly. none was priore family. ☐ You can reject their offer completely.
 A truly interested buyer may come back anyway.

-• If you receive multiple offers, you can negotiate for a higher bid by asking the top bidders for their best and final offer.
+☐ If you receive multiple offers, you can negotiate for a higher bid by asking the top bidders for their best and final offer.